Note: Only public integrations can be used in Zap templates. Zap templates do not currently support private integrations.

 How to build a Zap template

-Zap templates take a few steps to build, similar to any other Zap.
-You first select the app and trigger you want to start the Zap, then add an action app and map the fields from the trigger app to the action — and optionally add additional steps.
-Then, add a title and description to help people quickly understand when to use your Zap.
+Creating Zap templates is straightforward and follows the same steps as building any other Zap.
+Start by selecting the app and trigger to initiate the Zap.
+Next, choose an action app and map the fields from the trigger app to the action.
+You can also add optional steps to customize your Zap further.
+Finally, give your Zap a clear title and description to help others quickly understand its purpose and when to use it.

 To get started, go to Zapier’s Zap template creator or from the Zap Template dashboard, click Create Zap Template.